Does saying no to someone make you feel guilty?

 Come out with your own strategies to counter each situation.

 I used to say yes easily.
 Now, I had to come up with my own SOP (standard operating procedures) to counter each situation.
-For example, if a bank called me to sell something, they always starts with “dear sir, do you have time right now?”
+For example, if a bank called me to sell something, they always start with “dear sir, do you have time right now?”
 I used to say yes because I really do have time (even though that doesn’t mean I want to hear the sales pitch!)

 Now, instead of answering their question, I’ll throw a couple of questions back at them, “What is this call regarding?
 Could you summarize in one sentence?”
 And after they answer, I will say “Thank you but I’m not interested” and hang up.
 Telemarketers don’t take no for an answer, the more you talk with them and the more you explain, the more opportunities you give them to persuade you.